 Physical Therapy for Carpal Tunnel Syndrome

 At Macomb Hand Surgery, we offer physical therapy and rehabilitation for carpal tunnel – in addition to surgical intervention when necessary.
+Doctor Rehman can develop a treatment plan for you with our skilled and caring occupational therapists.

 Read More about Our Hand Therapists HERE.

 If you are suffering from the pain, numbness and tingling of carpal tunnel syndrome, physical therapy offers strong evidence-based treatment options to help you recover – without the potential downtime or side effects of surgery.
+Call us today for an appointment and evaluation with Doctor Rehman, and she will help you determine if trying physical therapy first is a good option for you.

-Clarkston Area Carpal Tunnel Doctor: 248.335.2638
+Clarkston Area Carpal Tunnel Doctor: 248.940.5233